The Pyramid of Progress: Creating a culture of staff development

 In addition to our training programs, many other programs and policies support our culture of staff development.

 Often cited as new staff members’ favorite thing about joining the firm, our buddy and team partner program pairs each new staff member, including interns, with two experienced staff to oversee their care and career development.
 Buddies function as informal advisors to help newcomers get acclimated, while team partners assist with career coaching, planning, and performance evaluations.

 We’re serious about our open-door policy.
 Staff are encouraged to stop in, ask questions, or share concerns with each other anytime, except for scheduled meetings.
 Even our firm managing partner’s door is always open.

 Supervisors and staff members are expected to treat each other with mutual respect and candor, and staff at all levels are encouraged to offer positive, constructive, and immediate feedback.

-As you can see, our staff’s personal and professional development is one of the most important aspects of our culture.
+As you can see, our staff’s personal and professional development are the most important aspects of our culture.
 Our firm was founded on the belief that successful organizations develop, coach, mentor, and reward staff.
-And it pays off: According to the 2019 Great Place to Work survey — the basis for Fortune magazine’s “100 Best Companies to Work For” list, which we’ve been on for 21 years running — 93 percent of our staff said they’re offered training and development opportunities to further themselves professionally.
+And it pays off: According to the 2022 Great Place to Work survey — the basis for Fortune magazine’s “100 Best Companies to Work For” list, which we’ve been on for 25 years running — 94% of our staff said they’re offered training and development opportunities to further themselves professionally.

 So how about you?
 How will you progress up your pyramid of progress?
 Check out our open opportunities today.